enormandeau/github_tutorial/README.md

 After going through this tutorial, you will:

-- Understand what revision control is all about
+- Understand what revision control is about
 - Know the basics of how to use Git and GitHub from the command line
 - Be able to start using GitHub to share and collaborate!